nspady/jquery-placeholder-labels/README.md

 		$("input[placeholder], textarea[placeholder]").placeholder_labels({
 			blurColor  : '#aaa', //The color of the placeholder text when not in focus.
 Default: '#aaa' focusColor : '#bbb', //The color of the placeholder text when in focus.
-Default: '#bbb' labelClass : 'placeholder-lable' //Class added to the label which wraps the placeholder span });
+Default: '#bbb' labelClass : 'placeholder-label' //Class added to the label which wraps the placeholder span and input });
 	});

 ### Example label and text area
 	<input type="text" name="name" placeholder="e.g. John Smith">

-	<textarea name="comment" placeholder="Your comment goes here"></textarea>
+	<textarea name="comment" placeholder="Leave your comment here."></textarea>

 Browser support